 This date in National Hockey League history included some big names in Montreal and Pittsburgh having huge nights.
-Plus, some impressive streaks were stopped and started, the league had a Russian invasion and a pair of innovative Hall of Famers were born.
+Some impressive streaks were stopped and started, the league had a Russian invasion, and a pair of innovative Hall of Famers were born.
 Let’s fire up the hockey time machine to take our daily trip throughout the years.

 Legends Do Their Thing in Montreal

 When they name the trophy given out to the best player at your position after you, then you know you had a tremendous career.
 Such is the case with Montreal Canadiens’ early goaltending star Georges Vezina.
 On Dec.
 28, 1918, he became the first NHL goaltender to be credited with an assist in a 6-3 win over the Toronto Arenas.
 Newsy Lalonde scooped up the puck off a Vezina rebound and skated up the ice to deposit it into the opposing net.
 This was the only assist in his Hall of Fame career.

 Dec.
 28, 1944, was a very long day for Maurice Richard.
 After spending the day moving his family into a new home, he headed to the Forum to take on the Detroit Red Wings.
 He didn’t let his physical exhaustion get to him as he set an NHL record for the most points in a single game.

 After a goal and an assist in the opening frame, he scored three more times and picked up another helper in the second period.
 He ended the night with one more goal and an assist in the final 20 minutes of the game.
 His eight points were the most ever scored by one player as the Habs rolled to a 9-1 win.
 This record stood until Daryl Sittler of the Toronto Maple Leafs scored 10 points on Feb.
 7, 1976.